peterkilfeather/TRAP-V1/README.md

 Jakob Sca
   - See minion repo

+## 23rd October 2019
+- Marina Chekulaeva: RNA localisation in neurons. protein transport, mrna localisaiton and local translation efficiency  (3 mechs to subcellular protein localisaiton).
+Microporous membrane to separate mESC neurons body from downward growing axons/dendrites.Neurite localised mRNA and proteins (range >1 to >2.5 log2 FC.
+- Zipcode: cis-element in RNA in 3' UTR to mediate localisation.
+Recruit RBP to tether to motor protein and regulate localisaiton or translation stability/efficiency.
+Also miRNA binding sites and RNA modifications
+- Nzip protocol: neurite soma separation protocol: pool of tiled RNA oligos to tile 3' UTRS ; make cDNA, clone into vector library, transfect and RNAseq to identify which fragments mediate neurite RNA localisation.
+- Out of 20000 detected isoforms, 4000 are neurite enriched
+- Cdc42 GTPase: cytoskeletal dynamics: 2 isoforms in humans with alternative last exon (exon 6 or exon 7).
+Two proteins produced: Different functions; 7 has more axon specification, 6 more soma.
+Last ten amino acids differ. mCherry targeted E7 utr transfected to check localisation.
+E6 and more soma than neurite (reversed 7).
+Puro-PLA: visualise local translation: van Dieck 2015).
+- RNA affinity capture + SILAC to take the two 3' UTRs, incubate with lysates and measure lights peaks to identify proteins that preferentially bind each 3' UTR isoform.
+Qki, Ptbp2, two splicing factors have binding affinity to E7.
+- Localised RBPs: Proteomics data of neurites/soma: find 29 RBPs enriched in neurites.
+Some known to be important for RNA localisation, so others suspected to be.
+PAR-CLIP of localised RBP: sequence the RNA bound to the RBPs.
+Also generate RBP knockouts and see how RNA distributions changes in soma/neurite separation model.
+- Nxf7 knockout increases neurite expression of several synaptic genes, including Snca.
+Soma not as affected.
+- PAR-CLIP with flag tagged Nxf7 for identifying all targets.
+- MiRNAs in RNA localisation and local translation stability/efficiency: miRNA expression analysis of neurites/soma.
+150 that are more present in neurites than soma.
+AGO-CLIP (argonaut) to IP argonaut, sequence what is bound - use dominant negative form of protein that interacts with argonaut and recruits polyadneylation complex: use short peptide to bind argonaut but not bind ccr4 = dominant negative block of miRNA expression.
+Then increase expression of RNA hook to relieve block.
+AGO-hook works better than AGO antibody for CLIP.
+- Mutations in RBPs: SMN1, TDP-43, FUS: RBPs that are implicated in motor neuron disorders.
+Induce these mutations and identify factors that induce changes in RNA localisation across multiple models.
+JPND consortium

 ## 1st-10th October 2019
 - Work on establishing pipeline to quantify 3' UTR:CDS ratio for protein coding genes with constitutive exons.
 Validated Sudmant results succesfully, showing D1 neuron-specific aging change in ratio.
 Application of pipeline to TRAP MB/STR data shows now major global change.
 Worth investigating differential ratios of genes between conditions
 - To identify axon/dendrite localisation signals, have been reading [Comprehensive catalog of dendritically localized mRNA isoforms from sub-cellular sequencing of single mouse neurons](https://bmcbiol.biomedcentral.com/articles/10.1186/s12915-019-0630-z#MOESM7).